jaxio/jaxio.github.com/documentation/celerio/delete-generated-files.md

 Celerio tracks all the files it generates.
 For this purpose Celerio creates and maintains the file `.celerio/generated.xml`.
 Do not edit or delete this file!

-You can delete the generated files using the cleanGenerated goal of the maven-celerio-plugin.
+You can delete the generated files using the cleanGenerated goal of the celerio-maven-plugin.

 Plugin details
 --------------

 ### Full name

-* name: com.jaxio.celerio:maven-celerio-plugin:3.0.86
+* name: com.jaxio.celerio:celerio-maven-plugin:4.0.0
 * goal: cleanGenerated
 * maven phase: clean

-This goal uses the file `.celerio/generated.xml` which is created by the maven-celerio-plugin:generate goal.
+This goal uses the file `.celerio/generated.xml` which is created by the celerio-maven-plugin:generate goal.

 ### Attribute

 #### skip
-* expression: maven-celerio-plugin.cleanGenerated.skip
+* expression: celerio-maven-plugin.cleanGenerated.skip
 * default value: false
 * description: Should this goal be skipped ?
 This is a common pattern in Maven, where you can skip plugins using profiles to fully adapt your build.